-At National level, key regulatory bodies are:
+At National Level, the main regulatory agencies are:

 - " Department of Minerals and Energy (DME): This department is responsible for policy relating to all energy forms, including renewable energy.
 Wind energy is considered under the White Paper for Renewable Energy and the Department undertakes research in this regard.
-It is the controlling authority in terms of the Electricity Act (Act No 41 of 1987). - " National Energy Regulator (NER): This body is responsible for regulating all aspects of the electricity sector, and will ultimately issue licenses for wind energy developments to generate electricity. - " Department of Environment and Tourism (DEAT): This Department is responsible for environmental policy and is the controlling authority in terms
+It is the controlling authority in terms of the Electricity Act (Act No 41 of 1987). - " National Energy Regulator (NER): This body is responsible for regulating all aspects of the electricity sector, and will ultimately issue licenses for wind energy developments to generate electricity. - " Department of Environment and Tourism (DEAT): This Department is responsible for environmental policy and is the controlling authority in terms of NEMA and the EIA Regulations.
+DEAT is the competent authority for this project, and charged with granting the relevant environmental authorisation (refer section 5.3.1).

-- of NEMA and the EIA Regulations.
-DEAT is the competent authority for this project, and charged with granting the relevant environmental authorisation (refer section 5.3.1). - " Department of Transport and Public Works: This department is responsible for roads and the granting of exemption permits for the conveyance of abnormal loads on public roads. - " Department of Transport Civil Aviation Authority (CAA): This department is responsible for aircraft movements and radar, which are aspects that influence wind energy development location and planning. - " The South African Heritage Resources Agency (SAHRA): The National Heritage Resources Act (Act No 25 of 1999) and the associated provincial regulations provides legislative protection for listed or proclaimed sites, such as urban conservation areas, nature reserves and proclaimed scenic routes.
+- " Department of Transport and Public Works: This department is responsible for roads and the granting of exemption permits for the conveyance of abnormal loads on public roads. - " Department of Transport Civil Aviation Authority: This department is responsible for aircraft movements and radar, which are aspects that influence wind energy development location and planning. - The South African Heritage Resources Agency (SAHRA): The National Heritage Resources Act (Act No 25 of 1999) and the associated provincial regulations provides legislative protection for listed or proclaimed sites, such as urban conservation areas, nature reserves and proclaimed scenic routes.

-At Provincial level, key regulatory bodies are:
+At Provincial Level, the main regulatory agency is:

-- " Provincial Government of the Western Cape (PGWC) Department of Environmental Affairs and Development Planning (DEA&DP).
+" Provincial Government of the Western Cape (PGWC) - Department of Environmental Affairs and Development Planning (DEA&DP).
 This is the principal authority involved in the EIA process and determines many aspects of Provincial Environmental policy.
-The department is a commenting authority for this project (refer section 5.3.1). - " Provincial Government of the Western Cape (PGWC) Heritage Western Cape. - " Provincial Government of the Western Cape Western Cape Department of Transport and Public Works - " Provincial Government of the Western Cape CapeNature
+The department is a commenting authority for this project (refer section 5.3.1).

-At Local level the local and municipal authorities are the principal regulatory authorities responsible for planning, land use and the environment.
-In the Western Cape, both Local Municipalities and District Municipalities play important roles.
+At Local Level the local and municipal authorities are the principal regulatory authorities responsible for planning, land use and the environment.
+In the Western Cape, both Municipalities and District Municipalities play a role.

-- " In terms of the Municipal Systems Act (Act No 32 of 2000) it is compulsory for all municipalities to go through an Integrated Development Planning (IDP) process to prepare a five-year strategic development plan for the area under their control.
+- In terms of the Municipal Systems Act (Act No 32 of 2000) it is compulsory for all municipalities to go through an Integrated Development Planning (IDP) process to prepare a five-year strategic development plan for the area under their control.
 The IDP process, specifically the spatial component (Spatial Development Framework), in the Western Cape Province is based on a bioregional planning approach to achieve continuity in the landscape and to maintain important natural areas and ecological processes. - " Bioregional planning involves the identification of priority areas for conservation and their placement within a planning framework of core, buffer and transition areas.
-These could include reference to visual and scenic resources and the identification of areas of special significance, together with visual guidelines for the area covered by these plans.

-" By-laws and policies have been formulated by local authorities to protect visual and aesthetic resources relating to urban edge lines, scenic drives, special areas, signage, communication masts, etc.
+These could include reference to visual and scenic resources and the identification of areas of special significance, together with visual guidelines for the area covered by these plans. - " By-laws and policies have been formulated by local authorities to protect visual and aesthetic resources relating to urban edge lines, scenic drives, special areas, signage, communication masts, etc.